d08835149-prog/DittoBot/README.md

 # DittoBot

-DittoBot is a 24/7 running SlackBot that I created.
+DittoBot is a Slack bot that I created that runs 24/7.

 (p.s.
 Sorry for making you ask for the README so many times.
 I finally wrote it myself.)

 ## What is DittoBot?

-DittoBot is a Slack bot that I made to /dittobot- choose.
+DittoBot is a Slack bot that I made with several commands.
-It can /dittobot-calc and /dittobot-8ball.
+It currently has `/dittobot-choose`, `/dittobot-calc`, and `/dittobot-8ball`.
 I made it because I wanted to learn how to build and connect a bot to Slack.

 ## Commands